youngmp/strongcoupling/docs/readme.txt

 $ pdoc3 --pdf --template-dir ../docs/ StrongCoupling Thalamic CGL > ../docs/docstrings.md

+Unfortunately this has to be run from the examples directory to avoid import issues.

 This command reads all the docstrings from the files StrongCoupling.py, Thalamic.py, and CGL.py and puts them into markdown format in /docs/docstrings.md

-To combine the README.md and /docs/docstrings.md files into a single .tex file, run the command from the examples directory (you can run this command anywhere, but it's written below to be run from the examples directory)
+To combine the README.md and /docs/docstrings.md files into a single .tex file, cd to the docs directory and run the command

-$ pandoc --from=markdown+abbreviations+tex_math_single_backslash --toc --toc-depth=4 --output=../docs/docs.tex -t latex -s ../README.md ../docs/docstrings.md
+$ pandoc --from=markdown+abbreviations+tex_math_single_backslash --filter pandoc-citeproc --toc --toc-depth=4 --output=./docs.tex -t latex -s ../README.md ./docstrings.md ./bib.md

 -s flag enables standalone, so it generates the .tex file that can be compiled directly using PDFLaTeX.
+Make sure you have installed pandoc-citeproc using pip. citeproc is what takes care of biblographies.

 README.md contains custom information generated outside of docstrings (introduction, recommended versions).

-It may be convenient to combine the above commands with a double ampersand:

-$ pdoc3 --pdf --template-dir ../docs/ StrongCoupling Thalamic CGL > ../docs/docstrings.md && pandoc --from=markdown+abbreviations+tex_math_single_backslash --toc --toc-depth=4 --output=../docs/docs.tex -t latex -s ../README.md ../docs/docstrings.md